 Yet powerful women show determination in the face of discouragement or loss.
 They understand that disappointment often highlights opportunities for learning, growth, and improved readiness for the next chance.
 They have trained to detach their personality from their profession correctly and not to quit when they encounter a setback.

 Strong, patient women.
-Right or wrong, excellent or poor, there are days when becoming a female leader holds more challenges than it should.
+Right or wrong, excellent or poor and there are days when becoming a female leader holds more challenges than it should.
 You may be the first woman in your community to lead.
 You may be the only female on the board.
 Consequently, you may need to ask questions or help navigate interactions that you believe are archaic and needless.
-Strong women believe these experiences contribute to making the path easier for other women who are going to come behind them.
+Strong women believe these experiences contribute to making the path easier for other women and who are going to come behind them.
 They courageously manage the complexity of becoming the only female at the table, as they acknowledge that they will make the situation better for other women in the long term.

 We have the potential to gain a remarkable impact on our world.
 Each of us has an influence and power which we engage in every day.
 We have the luxury of turning up and leading with modesty and grace.
-Let’s commit ourselves to leading high! see more
+Let’s commit ourselves to lead high! see more